vnu-sme/frsl/README.md

 **Notes:**

-- To integrate current frsl model2model & model2text plugins, you need to ATL & Acceleo & UML2 & Sirius by the update site: https://download.eclipse.org/releases/2024-03
+- To integrate current frsl model2model & model2text plugins, you need to install ATL & Acceleo & UML2 & Sirius by the update site: https://download.eclipse.org/releases/2024-03
-- JavaSE-21 is recommended for current frsl plugins
+- JavaSE-21 is recommended for current frsl plugins.